Learning Representations that Support Extrapolation: Results

 Table~\ref{extrap_trans_results} shows the results on the Translation Extrapolation regime of the VAEC dataset.
 In general, we find that performance decreases monotonically as a function of distance from the training domain, although we note that most models struggle even with extrapolation from Region 1 to Region 2.
 This suggests that the VAEC dataset is indeed a challenging benchmark, and an effective method of evaluating extrapolation in neural networks.

-Promisingly, we find that networks trained with TCN extrapolate considerably better than any of the other techniques that we tested.
+Promisingly, we find that networks trained with context normalization extrapolate considerably better than any of the other techniques that we tested.
 This is particularly true when compared to networks trained without any normalization at all, but there is also a substantial difference in test accuracy when comparing to established techniques, such as layer and batch normalization, with an overall decrease in test error of $42\%$ relative to the next best method (sub-batch normalization).

-Some of the techniques that we tested were designed to better understand TCN.
+Some of the techniques that we tested were designed to better understand context normalization.
 From the performance of these techniques, we learn a few things.
-First, from the comparison with sub-batch normalization, we learn that the improvement from TCN is not due merely to normalizing over a smaller sample.
-Second, from the comparison with both sliding-window and misaligned TCN, we learn that it is important for TCN to be aligned with the temporal structure of the task.
-Third, we learn that combining TCN with batch normalization actually results in worse generalization than with TCN alone.
+First, from the comparison with sub-batch normalization, we learn that the improvement from context normalization is not due merely to normalizing over a smaller sample.
+Second, from the comparison with both sliding-window and misaligned context normalization, we learn that it is important for context normalization to be aligned with the temporal structure of the task.
+Third, we learn that combining context normalization with batch normalization actually results in worse generalization than with context normalization alone.

 As expected, we also find that networks trained with batch normalization extrapolate quite poorly when statistics are computed over the training set.
-This result emphasizes an additional strength of TCN: that it can be computed online from single test samples, rather than requiring batches during evaluation.
+This result emphasizes an additional strength of context normalization: that it can be computed online from single test samples, rather than requiring batches during evaluation.

 One unexpected result was that sub-batch normalization was the second best performing technique.
 This was surprising because previous work has found batch normalization works better with larger batch sizes \cite{wu2018group}.
 We speculate that normalizing over small sub-batches might implicitly regularize the learned representations by introducing a source of noise during training, enabling stronger extrapolation.
 However, we note that batch normalization actually outperforms sub-batch normalization within the training region, suggesting that normalizing over larger batches is indeed better in the traditional IID generalization regime.